awsdocs/amazon-vpc-user-guide/doc_source/vpc-dns.md

 ## Amazon DNS server<a name="AmazonDNS"></a>

-The default DHCP options set for your VPC includes two options:
-+ `domain-name-servers=AmazonProvidedDNS`
-+ `domain-name=`*domain\-name\-for\-your\-region*

-AmazonProvidedDNS is an Amazon Route 53 Resolver server, and this option enables DNS for instances that need to communicate over the VPC's internet gateway\.
-The DNS server does not reside within a specific subnet or Availability Zone in a VPC\.
-The string `AmazonProvidedDNS` maps to a DNS server running on 169\.254\.169\.253 \(and the reserved IP address at the base of the VPC IPv4 network range, plus two\) and fd00:ec2::253\.
-For example, the DNS Server on a 10\.0\.0\.0/16 network is located at 10\.0\.0\.2\.
+The Amazon DNS server is an Amazon Route 53 Resolver server\.
+This server enables DNS for instances that need to communicate over the VPC's internet gateway\.

+The Amazon DNS server does not reside within a specific subnet or Availability Zone in a VPC\.
+It's located at the address 169\.254\.169\.253 \(and the reserved IP address at the base of the VPC IPv4 network range, plus two\) and fd00:ec2::253\.
+For example, the Amazon DNS Server on a 10\.0\.0\.0/16 network is located at 10\.0\.0\.2\.
 For VPCs with multiple IPv4 CIDR blocks, the DNS server IP address is located in the primary CIDR block\.

 When you launch an instance into a VPC, we provide the instance with a private DNS hostname\.
 We also provide a public DNS hostname if the instance is configured with a public IPv4 address and the VPC DNS attributes are enabled\.